-Chaired by Dr. Clarence Choi, Hong Kong University of Science and Technology
+Chaired by Dr. Clarence Choi, The University of Hong Kong

 As human development continues to encroach upon hillsides and extreme rainfall events occur with increasing frequency due to climate change, dangers associated with geophysical flows will inevitably increase.
 Despite efforts on improving scientific understanding and mitigating geophysical hazards, as many as 2,250 deaths resulted from 444 fatal landslides in 2016.
 There is undoubtedly a need to dedicate resources to mitigate geophysical hazards.